 When deciding if you want to pursue an Ed.D., it is helpful to consider program length, graduation requirements, curriculum, and admission requirements.
 Executive-level programs are also available.

-A doctoral degree program in education can take approximately three years to complete.
+A Doctor of Education (Ed.D.) can take approximately three years to complete.
 Candidates need to hold a master's degree in education to meet program entrance requirements.
 Students may elect to take the courses for the degree program online, or they can go to a brick-and-mortar campus full time.

 Students must complete a dissertation to earn the Ed.D., and in order to do so they are required to submit original work that has to be approved by the doctoral committee.
 Dissertations require a lot of writing and can take considerable time to complete.
 Students are advised to check with school doctoral committees regarding time limits for dissertation proposal and completion.

 - International and Comparative Education

 - Library Science and Related Professions

 - Philosophical Foundations of Education

 - Teacher Education for Specific Levels and Methods

 Doctoral degrees are based on research and typically require one year of coursework.
 This amounts to roughly 60-90 credit hours of total study, during which time the student develops a dissertation proposal.
 Courses may cover topics such as: